Spaichingen: Culture

 Spaichingen offers many cultural events and its traditions are shaped by the ones in Swabia, for example speaking the Swabian dialect and eating traditional food is common.

 The most extensive event in the year is the carnival in Spaichingen which is named Fasnet in the Swabian dialect.
 The event starts on 11 November like in other parts of Germany.
 This day, the king and the queen of this season of the year are announced.
 They will "rule" the city during the carnival season.
 There are plenty more traditions in this season, for example there is a special song and almost everybody will dress up on the "Schmotziger Donnerstag".
 Most people dress up with special costumes which have wooden masks and take part in a carnival procession.

 At the end of carnival people walk with torches to the top of the Dreifaltigkeitsberg and at the bottom there is a large pyre with a doll on top.

 Other important events are the age-group parties, the different markets, the football tournament for the youth which is organized by the sport club of Spaichingen (SVS), the children programme in the summer holidays and the feast following the home-slaughtering of a farm animal.

 Music also plays a major role in Spaichingen.
 There is a music school, the "Primtalmusikschule" and the famous band of the city which plays at nearly every event.

 Furthermore, Spaichingen takes part in the "Kunstweg Oberer Neckar".
 This is a projekt which connects and gives the opportunity to present high quality work of art in the districts of Tuttlingen and Rottweil.

 In addition to that, there is an industrial museum called "Gewerbemuseum".
 It has permanent exhibitions about the history, art and the industry of Spaichingen, but also special exhibitions which change from time to time.

 Moreover, most inhabitants take part in clubs.
-There a many different ones, for instance the gymnastics club (TV Spaichingen), the sports club (SVS), the carnival club (Narrenzunft Deichelmaus), and another carnival club which has traditional witch costumes (Funkenhexen Spaichingen).
+There are many different ones, for instance the gymnastics club (TV Spaichingen), the sports club (SVS), the carnival club (Narrenzunft Deichelmaus), and another carnival club which has traditional witch costumes (Funkenhexen Spaichingen).
 These clubs do not only have many members, they also take part in carnival and set festivals.